A Compilation of Musings and Notes Forever Increasing and With Nowhere Else To Go….

 The salesman assured me that, though my original faucet cartridge was now obsolete, the universal Chinese replacement would do the job just fine.
 He would probably have been correct, had it fitted.
 Unfortunately, all the little plastic tabs and sticky-out bits were in the wrong place; the bit the metal handle fastens to was way too big, and it fell apart very quickly when I tried to botch things up in the hope it might just work if I filed a bit off here, and broke that bit of plastic off there…..

-It was around this time I discovered the problem had not been due to the cartridge at all, but a load of metal filings that had clogged the little gauze spray filter on the faucet’s nozzle.
+It was around this time I discovered the problem had not been due to the cartridge at all, but a load of metal filings left in the pipework by the aforesaid plumbers, that had clogged the little gauze spray filter on the faucet’s nozzle.
 A quick rinse and all would have been well, accept that now I had no working cartridge.

-Another trip through the snow, to yet another hardware store, saw me the proud owner of another new kitchen faucet.
+Another trip through the snow, to yet another hardware store, saw me the proud owner of a brand new new kitchen faucet.
 After much back-breaking effort under the kitchen sink it was installed and working fine.

 Aching from such unaccustomed physical exertion, I retired to the bathroom and a long, welcome, soak in the hot-tub, only to find the faucet only dribbled.